ngandrass/moodle-local_archiving/docs/dev/api/archiving-triggers.md

 Each archiving trigger must implement the {{ source_file('classes/driver/archivingtrigger.php', '\\local_archiving\\driver\\archivingtrigger') }}
 interface with a class, placed at the following location: `/local/archiving/driver/trigger/<pluginname>/classes/archivingtrigger.php`, where `<pluginname>` is the name of the archiving trigger (e.g., `manual`, `cron`, ...).

+Due to the flexible nature of archiving triggers, there are no common methods each trigger implementation must adhere to besides the ones inherited from the base class.